None political street art in Belfast

 It is the same logic as street-art artists who confront the harsh context of the street and who take the walls to make a work of art and offer it to the public.
-It was not exactly the case of Dalí, but during his life, he did many performances, spontaneously, on the street.
+It was not exactly the case for Dalí, but he did many performances spontaneously on the street during his life.

 Every year, some paintings disappear and give way to new paintings too.
-I write this article in August 2019.
+I wrote this article in August 2019.
 I hope you can update me when something new arrives on the walls.

 Over One Hundred works

 In total, over a hundred works have been produced by artists from Northern Ireland and the rest of the world.
 Adam Turkington is the visionary hero of Belfast he is the one who pioneered the street art festival, “Culture Night” which he created in 2002.
 Each year in September, dozens of artists are entrusted with a wall during a weekend with total freedom of creation.

 Every year, during Culture Night, Belfast gets a makeover and welcomes new paintings on the walls of the city, sometimes hidden, yet with some leg work, all of them can be found.
 If you are visiting Belfast city centre, take a tour of these breath-taking paintings!
 They are just vast and incredible in some places.

 Many of these paintings are part of the Hit the North Becks project, in association with Seedhead Arts, which also offers Belfast street art tours (tours cost around £ 8 per person and last 2 hours.)

 See below for a gallery of more street art in Belfast.